 “Consumer-centric experience” has become a buzzword in healthcare circles.
-In fact, working with healthcare organizations across the country, I hear from leadership over and over again: I want to create the Amazon experience!
+Working with healthcare organizations across the country, I hear from leadership over and over again: I want to create the Amazon experience!

 They feel the threat of Amazon and other retail giants moving into their space, and they want to fight back.
-The problem is: While there’s a lot healthcare can learn from retail, it’s also true that much about retail doesn’t work in healthcare.
+The problem: While there’s much healthcare can learn from retail, there’s also a lot in retail that doesn’t work in healthcare.
 Health systems are stuck with cost structures that are in many ways out of their hands.
 They have much bigger privacy concerns.
 They deal with life-or-death situations.
 They’re highly regulated.
 And so much more.

 So what can healthcare learn from retail about building a “consumer-centric experience”?
 And how can marketing build toward it?